lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 ### EC2 Instance Store

 EBS volumes are network drives with good but limited performance.
-For higher performance, EC2 Instance Store can be used which utilises a physical connection on the server to a hardware disk.
+For higher performance, **EC2 Instance Store** can be used which utilises a physical connection on the server to a hardware disk.
 This provides better I/O performance.
 However, if you stop or terminate the associated EC2 instance, the data stored in the instance store will be lost, as the data is ephemeral.

-This makes them good for buffers, caches, or temporary content—this makes backup and replication of your content your responsibility.
+This makes them good for buffers, caches, or temporary content—but also makes backup and replication of the content your responsibility.

 ### Elastic File System (EFS)